moka-guys/dnanexus_sompy/Readme.md

 ## What inputs are required for this app to run?
 Input files:
 - a "truth" VCF (.vcf)
 - a query VCF (.vcf) *- output from the workflow/variant caller being assessed.
-Note: an array of VCFs can be supplied but they should all use the same settings (i.e. not a mix of varscan and vardict VCFs).
-If analysing TSO500 VCFs a single VCF should be supplied.*
+Note: an array of VCFs can be supplied but they should all use the same settings (i.e. not a mix of varscan and TSO500 inputs which require different settings).*

 Parameters: